fjgreco/E2EAI-public/markdown/wml.md

 ## DEPLOYMENT

-### Save re-compliled model and package for deployment
+### Save re-compiled model and package for deployment
 Note: The compression is required by Keras